By submitting an abstract you are agreeing to the following terms and conditions.

 - Industry (pharmaceutical/biotechnology company) representatives may attend live certified CPD programs as non-contributing members to the discussion to provide logistics support such as facilitating registration, audiovisual set-up, seating, and distribution of certificates of attendance.

 - Industry representatives may attend a live certified program only with the consent of the planning committee chair and only if seating remains, preferably at the back of the room, and must wear no commercial identifiers (e.g., corporate logos).

 - Industry presentations may be considered for inclusion into pre-Forum activities.

-CIMVHR presents a variety of awards, to recognize a researcher or research teams who have made significant contributions to military, Veteran or other related populations and their families.
+CIMVHR Forum presents a variety of awards, to recognize a researcher or research teams who have made significant contributions to military, Veteran or other related populations and their families.
 All eligible abstracts are placed into the possible award categories when received, and then shortlisted by the awards coordinator.
-Presenting authors of the shortlisted nominees will be contacted by the awards coordinator to confirm acceptance of the nomination.
+Authors of eligible abstracts will be contacted by the awards coordinator.

 Award winners are chosen by a panel of judges who are responsible for attending each presentation and rating the presentation based on pre-selected criteria for each award.
 A current list of awards may be located on the CIMVHR Forum website and may vary from year to year.